janraj/Networking/sftp/README.md

 Citrix ADC is being used here to route the traffic to the SFTP service.

 1. Create an ingress for the sftp application.
-   1. Download the ingress yaml using following command.
+   1. Download the ingress yaml.
       ```
        wget https://raw.githubusercontent.com/janraj/Networking/master/sftp/ingress.yaml
       ```